adlnet/xAPI-Spec/xAPI.md

 * The platform property MUST NOT be used if the statement's object is an Agent or Group.
 * The language property MUST NOT be used if not applicable or unknown.

+__Note__: The LRS is not required to perform any action based on revision.
+It is simply stored, so that it is avilable for reporting tools.

 <a name="Registration"/>

 ##### 4.1.6.1 Registration property